GPurgatorio/Master-Computer-Science-ICT/README.md

   <img src="./assets/service-managment-layer.png" width="600">
 </p>

-Cloud service management has a service-based focus, meaning that the management functions are linked to the service requirements and service level agreement (SLA).
-Be aware of regulations and legal constraints that define how to run a system.
+Cloud service management has a service-based focus, meaning that the **management functions are linked to the service requirements and service level agreement** (SLA).
+Be **aware of regulations and legal constraints** that define how to run a system.

-Level of compliancy to the policy.
-Demonstrate compliancy.
 Is this system behaving according to the regulations?
-Information processors (cloud providers) are responsible of the infos they process.
+Recap that information processors (cloud providers) are responsible of the data they process.

-**SLA** Service Level Agrrement: legal contract that you sign as a customer to the provider defining what the user is paying for.
+**SLA** Service Level Agreement: legal contract that you sign as a customer to the provider defining what the user is paying for.

-**service availability** = 1 - (downtime/ agreed service time)
+**Service availability** = 1 - (downtime/ agreed service time)
 The uptime is difficult to define and to test because the reachability of the cloud depend also from the service providers.

-The lower the resources used, the higher the margin got.
-Low level magrgin business: very high numbers * low margins = big profits.
+#### Service Operation management

 **Service Operation management** is crucial, it keeps up the whole thing running.
 Maintains cloud infrastructure and deployed services, ensuring that services and service levels are delivered as committed.
-Ideally, service operation management should be automated:
+Ideally, service operation management **should be automated**:
   - Service management tools automate many management activities
   - Orchestrated workflows integrate functions of management tools
   - Activities